Histological structure of kidneys, Uriniferous tubules and Types of nephrons

 A. Proximal convoluted renal tubules (PCT)

-The PCT begins abruptly at the urinary pole of Bowman’s capsule, This part is responsible for obligatory reabsorption of most of the glomerular filtrate.
+The PCT begins abruptly at the urinary pole of Bowman’s capsule, This part is responsible for the obligatory reabsorption of most of the glomerular filtrate.

 Histological features of the proximal convoluted tubules